jlo-sw/example-repo/README.md

 # Example Repository

-This is a sample repository, hello world!
+This is a sample repository, hello, coders!

+This is a second change.